SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Sidewalk Cost in St. Louis, MO

-Concrete sidewalk installation in St. Louis, MO costs $7.13–$13.31 per sq ft fully installed.
-A typical residential sidewalk (100 sq ft) runs $713–$1,331 total — based on 18 MoDOT Bid Letting Results (statewide avg) contracts (2024).
+Homeowners in St. Louis, MO typically pay $5.2–$9.72 per sq ft for concrete sidewalk installation.
+A typical residential sidewalk (100 sq ft) runs $520–$972 total.
+Pricing is estimated from 18 MoDOT Bid Letting Results (statewide avg) bid contracts, adjusted for residential market rates.

 St. Louis has variable soils — stable loess deposits on the bluffs, while river-bottom alluvial areas near the Missouri and Mississippi require more careful assessment; clay content in most residential areas is moderate.
 Costs vary by width — standard residential sidewalks are 4 ft; ADA-compliant walks require 5 ft minimum — and by whether existing sections need removal and disposal.
 Work in public rights-of-way requires permits and may mandate specific mix designs set by the municipality.
 St. Louis's affordable labor market keeps flatwork pricing 5–10% below the Midwest average; contractor supply is adequate with typical 2–3 week lead times for standard residential work.